LucasBorboleta/pijersi-certu/docs/INSTALL.md

 - *Pillow* : for converting and resizing images used in the GUI;
 - *MCTS*  : for implementing experimental AI agents;
-- *matplotlib* : for implementing the predicate `is this point inside this hexagon ?`.